 These are almost trademark themes for the author Brene Brown, and she achieves new heights here as exploration of belonging gets deeper and more meaningful than ever before.

-- We all see belonging, but we shouldn’t let it drive us into sectarianism and ingroup/outgroup dynamics
+- We all seek belonging, but we shouldn’t allow our need for beloging to drive us into sectarianism and ingroup/outgroup dynamics

-- Indeed we are often lonely once we become part of a group of like-minded individuals
+- We are often lonely once we become part of a group of like-minded individuals

 Belonging is one of our primary needs, and it can be deeply painful when we don’t find it.

 Brene Brown seems to know it well as she shares her childhood stories of not being welcome among whites and being only half-welcome among blacks.

 But when she’d show to her blacks’ classmates’ houses she could still remember, as a four years old, the shock of their black parents in seeing a white girl.

 But worst of all is when you don’t feel like you belong in your own family.